Jereton Mariere: Life

 Mariere was a leader of the agitation for creation of a new region out of the old Western Region, which was dominated by the Yoruba.
 The Mid-Western Region was created in 1963 after a plebiscite in which all the Urhobo divisions voted unanimously in favor, and Mariere was later appointed the first governor.
 Following this he was given two other aristocratic titles, that of the Onisogene of Aboh in 1964 and that of the Ogifueze of Agbor in 1965.

+Death

 Mariere died in a vehicle accident in 1971.

+Honours

 A student residential hall is named after him in the University of Lagos, with a life-size statue at the entrance.